 I wanted to weep for him because I have already shared Christ with him, and he has not responded.
 He is just barely scraping by, living without real hope.
 I pray regularly that God opens his spiritual eyes.

-Each day, we must trust in realities that are unseen—looking not to our bank accounts or our health or our earthly relationships for assurance, but fixing our eyes on Jesus and remembering who we are in Him.
+Each day, we must trust in realities that are unseen—not looking to our bank accounts or our health or our earthly relationships for assurance but fixing our eyes on Jesus and remembering who we are in Him.
 Only by trusting in Christ can we have the hope, peace, and joy we need to face whatever this broken world throws our way.
 Only by trusting in Christ can we have peace knowing that our present troubles are truly "light and momentary" compared to the eternal glory that awaits us (2 Corinthians 4:17).

 Prayer: Father, help me trust in You.
 You are sovereign; You are good; You are love.
 Thank You for giving me peace, hope, and joy in Jesus Christ.
 I pray in the name of Jesus.
 Amen.